Codecademy/docs/content/html/concepts/tags/terms/applet/applet.md

   - 'paths/front-end-engineer-career-path'
 ---

 The `<applet>` tag was used to embed Java applets into an HTML page.
-It has been depreciated and removed from the [HTML specification](https://html.spec.whatwg.org/) and should no longer be used.
-Most browsers no longer support this tag.
+It has since been deprecated and removed from the [HTML specification](https://html.spec.whatwg.org/).
+This tag should no longer be used as browsers no longer support it.

 ## Syntax